NHS Careers > Explore by career > Healthcare science > Careers in healthcare science > Careers in life sciences > Biomedical science

 Vacancies for trainee biomedical scientists posts are advertised in sources including NHS Jobs and New Scientist.

-For registration as a biomedical scientist, individuals must hold one of the approved qualifications listed on the HCPC website.
+For registration as a biomedical scientist, individuals must first scuccessfully complete one of the approved qualifications listed on the HCPC website.
 These include BSc (Hons) Healthcare Science (Life Science) programmes accredited as fit for NHS purpose.

 Please check individual job vacancy details for information when applying.